By DeVry University

 3. Get Dressed and Behave as If You Are Going into An Office

 While the pajamas-all-day lifestyle might be appealing at first, it can inhibit your motivation in the long term.
-While you might enjoy relaxing while you work for the first few days, doing so every day could impact your mental state for however long your tenure as a remote worker lasts.

 4. Utilize Specific Techniques to Increase Productivity and Limit Distractions